 Get Your Free Credit Report with Monthly Updates Check Now

 What are Direct and Regular Plans

-Direct and Regular Plans are two options of buying the same mutual fund scheme.
+Direct and Regular Plans are two options for buying the same mutual fund scheme.
 A Direct Plan is where you buy a mutual fund directly from the fund house or the AMC (Asset Management Company) without the involvement of an agent or intermediary in the process of investing.
 On the other hand, a Regular Plan is where you invest in a mutual fund scheme with the help of an intermediary.
-In investments through regular plans, the investor is liable to pay a commission to the fund house who ultimately pays the required commission to the intermediary.
+In investments through regular plans, the investor is liable to pay a commission to the fund house who ultimately pays the required commitment to the intermediary.

 The only major difference between the two plans is that in a regular plan, you will have to incur higher expenses (which majorly includes the management fee for your funds by professionals known as the Expense Ratio).
 Owing to this, the returns earned on direct plans are eventually higher than the ones earned in regular plans.
-This is because in case of investment through direct plan, the commission is added to your investment balance, which reduces the expense ratio of your mutual fund scheme and increases your returns over the long-term.
+This is because in case of investment through the direct plan, the commission is added to your investment balance, which reduces the expense ratio of your mutual fund scheme and increases your returns over the long-term.

 How to switch from Regular to Direct Plan of a Mutual Fund Scheme

 Before you choose to switch from a regular to a direct plan of mutual funds, you must note that for most funds, this will be treated as a Redemption for the regular plan.
 The process and the expenses to be incurred during this switch will be the same as the ones incurred at the time of redemption of mutual funds.